Kenneth O. Chilstrom

 Kenneth Oscar Chilstrom (April 20, 1921 – December 3, 2022) was a United States Air Force officer, combat veteran, test pilot, and author.
 He was the first USAF pilot to fly the XP-86 Sabre, chief of fighter test at Wright Field, commandant of the U.S. Air Force Test Pilot School, and program manager for the XF-108 Rapier.
 Chilstrom was a pilot in the first jet air race and delivered the first air mail by jet.
 He flew over eighty combat missions in the Italian Campaign of World War II and tested over twenty foreign models of German and Japanese fighters and bombers to evaluate their strengths and weaknesses.

 Early life

-Chilstrom was born on April 20, 1921 in Zumbrota—a small town in the south-east part of Minnesota.
+Chilstrom was born on April 20, 1921, in Zumbrota—a small town in the southeast part of Minnesota.
 He developed an interest in aviation at an early age and began building model airplanes while still in grade school in Chicago, Illinois.
 After graduating from high school in 1939, Chilstrom went to a military recruiting office to sign up for pilot training.
 Since he did not have the two years of college needed to enter the air cadet training program, Chilstrom enlisted in the United States Army Air Corps to train as an aircraft mechanic.